5kyguy/dataGaurd/README.md

-# DataGuard — Project Plan
+# DataGuard — Privacy-Preserving Email Data Marketplace

 ETHGlobal New Delhi 2025 Project

+## Milestone 1: Extension MVP ✅ **COMPLETED**

+### MVP Features
+- Intercepts email data requests from third-party apps
+- Applies user policy and redaction
+- Returns filtered payload with payment processing

+## Milestone 2: x402 Payment Integration (predefined price, WIP)

+## Milestone 3: Agentic Negotiation

+## Milestone 4: ZK Proof Integration with Circom/snarkjs (lower price) (out of scope for hackathon)

 ## 1 — One-line elevator pitch

-**DataGuard**: a browser extension / local agent that intermediates third-party requests for email data, returning only minimal redacted data and cryptographic proofs of predicates about your inbox — so apps get utility without seeing the rest of your emails.
+**DataGuard**: transforms your inbox into a privacy-preserving marketplace where you get paid for email data access via x402 protocol while maintaining complete control over your data.

 ---

 ## 2 — Core goals (what I *intend* to deliver for hackathon)

-* Build an end-to-end demo that proves the concept: extension intercepts a request for email data, applies a user policy, returns filtered results and a verifiable ZK proof for a simple predicate.
+* Build an end-to-end demo that proves the concept: extension negotiates payment via x402 protocol for email data access, applies user policy, returns filtered results with payment processing.
-* Focus domain: **email** only.
+* Focus domain: **email** only with **decentralized storage integration**.
-* Implement and demo **2 concrete predicates**: subscription acknowledgement & package delivery (plus optional proof of purchase as a third).
+* Implement and demo **2 concrete predicates**: subscription acknowledgement & package delivery with **monetization**.
-* Provide a minimal verifier component (JS library + on-chain verifier contract on testnet) to show third-party verification of proofs.
+* Provide **AI agent negotiation** for automated pricing and **x402 payment processing** on Polygon testnet.
-* Clear UI flow that shows negotiation and the resulting redaction/proof to a user and to a requesting app.
+* Clear UI flow that shows payment negotiation, data access approval, and **user earnings**.

 ---

 ## 3 — Decided scope (what I am intentionally NOT building right now)

-* No production Gmail OAuth integration in MVP — use a **mock/local email store** with realistic sample emails. ✅ **COMPLETED**: 21 realistic sample emails implemented in `/mail-demo/src/data/sampleEmails.ts`
+* No production Gmail OAuth integration in MVP — use **Dmail + IPFS** for decentralized email storage. ✅ **PLANNED**: Integration with Dmail Network for IPFS-stored emails.
-* No enterprise-scale zk optimizations; a toy circuit/proof is acceptable for hackathon proof-of-concept.
+* No complex ZK circuits for MVP — focus on **payment-for-data** model with basic privacy proofs.
 * No full support for multiple data domains (photos, calendar, files) — email only.
+* No mobile development — browser extension + web interface only.

 ---